RobertsLab/project-cod-temperature/README.md

 output
 ```

+### Analysis of growth, condition, and lipids

+Fish (n=40 per treatment, N=160) were tagged prior to the experiment, enabling collection of per-individual growth metrics which were used to calculate specific growth rates based on wet weights (SGRww) and standard length (SGRsl) during experimental treatments, and Fulton's condition index based on wet weight (Kwet), and hepatosomatic index (HSI) at treatment termination.
+Please see [0-Phenotypes notebook](https://htmlpreview.github.io/?https://github.com/RobertsLab/project-cod-temperature/blob/main/general-notebooks/0-Phenotypes.html) for details.

 For any code document, the name should start with a 2 number prefix (eg 01-temp-size-analysis.Rmd).
 All output from that code should be in a sub-directory of output named the same as the code.
 For example the output of 01-temp-size-analysis.Rmd would be in output/01-temp-size-analysis.Rmd/

 ### Analysis of RNA sequencing data